RyanPliske/unitTestPractice/README.md

 ## Task 1

-Write a method that will return the numbers that contain the number '2' for any given number.
+Write a method that will return an array of numbers that contain the number '2' from '0' -> a given number.
 Do this in the Calculator.swift file.

 ![Task 1](/Documentation/screenshot2.png)